calicartels/UFC-fight-prediction-matrix/README.md

 The UFC Fight Prediction Matrix project is licensed under the [MIT License](https://github.com/calicartels/UFC-fight-prediction-matrix/blob/main/LICENSE).
 You are free to modify, distribute, and use the code for personal and commercial purposes.
 Please refer to the license file for more details.

 ---

-We hope the UFC Fight Prediction Matrix helps you make informed predictions and enhances your overall UFC experience.
-If you have any questions, feedback, or suggestions, please feel free to reach out to us.
-Happy predicting!